 This has been the driving force behind Kristjánsson and the company since its founding in the 20th century.
 66° North has made it their mission to protect people from the harsh conditions of the North Atlantic.
 In the beginning, the company really dedicated itself to this mission, manufacturing workwear solely for fisherman and workers who were constantly exposed to the harsh weather conditions.
 And they still do this today, but now the Icelandic clothing company supplies the fisherman of the North Atlantic with workwear from their Workwear Collection, which is no less comprehensive than their outdoor collection.

 The fact that the 66° North are proud of their home is clear from the name.
 66° North refers to the latitudinal line of the Arctic Circle.
 The Arctic Circle touches Iceland in the North and is thus practically “visible” from where the company was founded.

 Interestingly, despite all of their international success, the company is still based in Iceland.
-And, their entire collection is manufactured in Europe, primarily in the Baltic countries.
+And their entire collection is manufactured in Europe, primarily in the Baltic countries.
 Good to know, right?

 Stylish functional apparel for everyday wear and outdoor activities

-Regardless of how you stand on the combination of fashion and functional apparel, you have to admit that 66° North’s take on it seems pretty authentic.
+Regardless of where you stand on the combination of fashion and functional apparel, you have to admit that 66° North’s take on it seems pretty authentic.
 After all, living in Iceland forces you to wear weather protective clothing all day, every day and almost all year round.
-When you’re shopping, going over to your neighbours for a cup of coffee or tea or just going about your daily life, protective clothing is a must, and you don’t always want to look like an expedition mountaineer headed to the Himalaya, right?
+When you’re shopping, going over to your neighbours for a cup of coffee or tea or just going about your daily life, protective clothing is a must, and you don’t always want to look like an expedition mountaineer headed to the Himalayas, right?

 The result?
 Over the years, 66° North has learned to make clothing that is both functional and fashionable!
 A lot of the clothing looks so good that it’s hard to say whether its a stylish functional garment or a functional piece of fashion!